Salmon-Computer-Vision/salmon-computer-vision/docs/run_make_cvat_tasks.md

 ./jq-labels.sh labels.json > labels-converted.json
 ```

-Note that jq is a Linux command, so we should run it on WSL2.
+Note that jq is a Linux command, so we should run it on Linux environment or WSL 2.

 ## Get annotation folder ready